Policies & Fees

 What if there is an Emergency?

-In the event of an emergency or crisis, including a life-threatening emergency, you will go to your nearest emergency room, call the National Suicide Prevention Lifeline at 1-800-273-8255, and/or call your local law enforcement agency (911).
+In the event of an emergency or crisis, including a life-threatening emergency, go to your nearest emergency room, call the National Suicide Prevention Lifeline at 1-800-273-8255, the Suicide and Crisis Lifeline at 988, and/or call your local law enforcement agency (911).

 Your counselor is often in session during working hours and not available outside of working hours.
 If it is likely you may need crisis support, please discuss this with your counselor so that an appropriate level of care may be established.
 Client’s deserve the level of support that matches their needs.
 Outside of this, you may contact your counselor and leave a message indicating the nature of the situation and they will return your call as soon as reasonably possible (usually within 24 to 48 hours with the exception of major holidays and vacation time in which the counselor will usually respond within 24 to 48 business hours after they return).